7 Tips To Close More Insurance Sales

-If you don't set yourself up properly before decision making time, you aren't closing anything, your simply selling with no direction.
+If you don't set yourself up properly before decision-making time, you aren't closing anything, you're simply selling with no direction.

-If you are laying the ground work properly you will have a trajectory though your sales process that will end up with a strong close that works for you and your customer.
+If you are laying the groundwork properly you will have a trajectory through your sales process that will end up with a strong close that works for you and your customer.